brontosaurusrex/postbang/JessieFromNetinstall.markdown

     [SeatDefaults]

-Note: Lightdm does not source .profile, so make sure that user bin path is added in .bashrc instead
+Note: Lightdm does not source .profile, so make sure that user bin path is added in .xsessionrc instead

 ### more stuff and flash, optional